- UPMC Presbyterian, Suite B-400

 Mingui Sun, PhD, received a BS degree in instrumental and industrial automation in 1982 from the Shenyang Chemical Engineering Institute in Shenyang, China, and an MS degree in electrical engineering in 1986 from the University of Pittsburgh, where he also earned a PhD degree in electrical engineering in 1989.
 He was later appointed to the faculty in the Department of Neurological Surgery.

-Dr. Sun’s research interests include neurophysiological signals and systems, biosensor designs, brain-computer interface, bioelectronics and bioinformatics.
-He has more than 300 publications.
+Dr. Sun’s research interests include neurophysiological signals and systems, biosensor designs, brain-computer interface, bioelectronics, machine learning and artificial intelligence.
+He has more than 460 publications.

 Dr. Sun's publications can be reviewed through the National Library of Medicine's publication database.